flaviofrancisco/block_twitter_users_bot/README.md

 **I cannot guarantee that it will work as you expect.**

-# How to create a bot using TweePy
+# How to create a bot with Python using Tweepy

 [Como criar um bot no Twitter](https://www.youtube.com/watch?v=RijhM5PFyOA)